Olly Dean, Head of Service

 With experience as a class teacher, SENDCo, and Learning Support teacher, I’ve supported schools in developing inclusive approaches, embedding interventions, and strengthening partnerships with parents.
 My career began in Birmingham, where I taught in a diverse setting and developed a strong interest in supporting disadvantaged and vulnerable learners.
 This led to a Master’s in Special Educational Needs and roles in integrated resources and local authority support.

-I have specialist interests in Early Years, Dyslexia, and language development, and regularly deliver training in early literacy and SEND strategies.
+I have specialist interests in Early Years, dyslexia, speech and language development, and regularly deliver training in early literacy and SEND strategies.
 I’m passionate about collaboration, I work closely with schools and agencies to improve outcomes for all learners, ensuring schools benefit from the latest research and evidence-based practice.

 Becci Laughlin, Consultant Teacher in SEND